Kinsler, Red Sox beat Braves 8-2 in matchup of leaders

 A sellout crowd of 40,394 included a strong turnout by Red Sox fans.

-TRAINER’S ROOM: Red Sox: 3B Rafael Devers (strained left hamstring) will join the team on Tuesday, a day after completing his rehab assignment with Triple-A Pawtucket. … Manager Alex Cora said LHP David Price (bruised left wrist) feels good and believes he could start against the Braves on Wednesday.
+TRAINER’S ROOM: Red Sox: 3B Rafael Devers (strained left hamstring) will join the team on Tuesday, a day after completing his rehab assignment with Triple-A Pawtucket. … Manager Alex Cora said LHP David Price (bruised left wrist) believes he could start against the Braves on Wednesday.
 But the Red Sox will avoid having Price swing a bat.
 Price instead may start in Friday’s opening game of a home series against Houston.
 Cora said he had not decided on Wednesday’s starter.

 Braves: RHPs Arodys Vizcaino and Jose Ramirez, each recovering from right shoulder inflammation, threw back-to-back scoreless innings in rehab stints with Triple-A Gwinnett.